majestic53/dasm16/README.markdown

 Architecture
 ========

-Internally, DASM16 consists of three major pieces (that can be thought of as a stack), that perform the three basic steps required for assembly.
+DASM16 consists of three major pieces (that can be thought of as a stack), which perform the three basic steps required for assembly.

 ![Software stack](http://dl.dropboxusercontent.com/u/6410544/dasm16/stack.png)

-* The first step, called 'tokenizing', breaks the the assembly (source) file into descrete pieces through a process known as lexical analysis.
-These descrete pieces of code produced through this process are called tokens, and are used to check for syntactic/symantic correctness in the following steps.
+* The first step, breaks the the assembly file into descrete pieces through a process known as _lexical analysis_.
+These descrete pieces of code are called tokens, and are used to check for correctness.

 ![Token generation](http://dl.dropboxusercontent.com/u/6410544/dasm16/lexer.png)

-* Once the code has been broken into tokens, the next step is to determine if they are placed in the right order.
-This is what is known as syntactic analysis, or checking that the code is correctly formatted.
-Using this process, the tokens are used to create trees of tokens, called syntax trees.
+* Once the code has been broken into tokens, the next step is to determine if the tokens are placed in the correct order.
+This is what is known as _syntactic analysis_, or checking that the code's syntax is correct.
+Through this process, the tokens generate trees of tokens, called _syntax trees_.

 ![Syntax tree generation](http://dl.dropboxusercontent.com/u/6410544/dasm16/parser.png)

 * The finaly step is to generate the code based off the syntax trees generated earlier.
 To do this, we must "walk over" the trees.
-During this process, we perform symantic analysis, or checking that the syntax trees make sense.
+During this process, we perform _symantic analysis_, or checking that the syntax trees make sense.

-If all goes well, the binary code (output) will be generated successfully, and written to a file.
+If all goes well, the binary code will be generated successfully, and written to a file.

 Example
 ========